garrrrido/vr-masking-tools/README.md

 - `--prompt` : (default: "woman") SAM3 prompt for automatic subject detection.
 Since this model is finetuned for women, **you shouldn't use this flag** unless you've replaced the `sam3_finetuned.pth` weights with SAM3's base weights.
 From my own experience however, the results for other prompts with the base weights aren't consistent enough for VR video

-Masking speed is dependent on the size of the mask.
-I recommend 960, 1120, 1280 or 1440 for mask size, and enabling `--center-crop`.

-On an RTX 3070, with `--mask-height 1280` and `--center-crop` enabled, you can expect masking speeds of ~6 fps.
-When you add the initial segment cutting, resizing, SAM3 first-frame mask generation, and final concat, this results in ~2 hours of masking for a 10-minute 60 fps video.
-With 8GB of VRAM, you can't go above 1280px mask height with `--center-crop` enabled, or 1120px with it disabled.
+On an RTX 3070, with `--mask-height 1280` and `--center-crop` enabled, expect masking speeds of ~6 fps.
+With all the other steps, this results in ~2 hours of masking for a 10 minute 60fps video.
+With 8GB of VRAM, you can't go above 1280px mask height with `--center-crop` enabled, or 1120px with it disabled

 On an RTX 5090 or RTX 6000 Ada, you can expect masking speeds of ~15 fps at 1280px and `--center-crop` enabled.
-This results in ~50 minutes of masking for a 10 minute 60 fps video
+This results in ~50 minutes of masking for a 10 minute 60fps video

 ### alpha_packer.py